 After all is said and done, the majority of colic cases that we see as veterinarians can be treated successfully on the home farm.
 Working with an experienced, well-equipped equine veterinarian will improve your horse’s chances of getting an early, accurate diagnosis and appropriate treatment, which will optimize their chances of survival and return to full function.

 If you have any questions, reach out to your veterinarian to discuss what tools you should have on hand and what signs you should be prepared to identify.
-You can also comment below with any additional questions you have, or topics we didn’t cover.
+Contact us with any additional questions you have.